-A song called "Wash Him Off" by the fictional band Marydancin didn't make it in the game in its entirety.
-The song is only previewed for a few seconds in a promo at the beginning of the radio loop for Lips 106.
+Though a song called "Wash Him Off" by the fictional band Marydancin didn't make it into the game in its entirety for unknown reasons, the song is only previewed for a few seconds in a promo at the beginning of the radio loop for Lips 106.
 The same advertisement also features a clip from "Rush Rush" which plays on a different station, Flashback FM.
-The song was eventually released by Rockstar on iTunes as part of the Lips 106 Soundtrack album.
+The song was eventually released by Rockstar on iTunes as part of the Lips 106 Soundtrack album some time later.